The world of work has changed beyond anything we could have imagined in the past two years.

 Using connections to get ahead, though, has become trickier — but not impossible.
 It may be harder to meet people in person, but you can contact them in different ways, and platforms like LinkedIn are invaluable for networking.
 You can also reach out for an informal chat to discuss any positions or to really understand about the inner workings of a company and assess whether it’s for you.

 You’ll need to do your research on a company, so make sure you check them out online to determine whether you feel aligned with their company culture and to ensure you know enough about them to impress in an interview or when applying speculatively for a role.
 If you’re looking to work remotely or from home, you’ll need to research the company position on this to see what their policies are and if they’re likely to change in the near future.
 Google is the best place for all this information.

 Don’t rule out social media when conducting your job search, and this doesn’t just mean LinkedIn.
 Forward-thinking companies and many tech companies advertise roles on Twitter and Facebook.
 If you’re going to use these means, make sure your own profile is either private or professional-looking.
 Be careful with profile pictures that may show you in anything other than a positive, professional light.

-Be sure to update your CV and that your LinkedIn profile looks professional and is optimised before you start applying for jobs!
+Be sure to update your CV/resume and that your LinkedIn profile looks professional and is optimised before you start applying for jobs!